Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Results and Analysis

 \subsection{Comparison of Workload Allocation Methods}

 Beyond validating the performance and effectiveness of the AWAC, we investigated the effects of various workload allocation methods on team performance for MH-MR teams.
 We designed three sessions as mentioned in Table \ref{tab:ch5_task_list}; IS, PS, and AS.
-The IS session measured the subjective cognitive workload of human operators using a five-point rating scale during the missions.
-The PS session predicted the cognitive workload of human operators using DL-based APM.
+The IS session measured the subjective CWL of human operators using a five-point rating scale during the missions.
+The PS session predicted the CWL of human operators using DL-based APM.
 The AS session asked the human operator to accept or reject the proposed workload transition.
 If the human operator rejected the workload change, the workload would not be altered.

-To investigate the impact of the AWAC on team performance, we conducted an rmANOVA test and compared it to Task B, C, E, and G. We performed a post-hoc analysis using the Bonferroni correction.
-Fig. \ref{fig:workload_method_exp} presents the team performance of Task B, C, E, and G. The rmANOVA test showed a significant difference in the dependent variable among the groups, $F(3, 45)$ = 2.36, $p < .1$, with Task B having a mean of 1.0275, Task C with 0.9316, Task E with 1.0046, and Task G with 1.037 (Table \ref{tab:workload_anova_results}).
+To investigate the impact of the AWAC on team performance, we conducted the rmANOVA test with significance level of $\alpha$ to $.10$ by comparing Task B, C, E, and G. We also conducted post-hoc tests using a paired parametric t-test with Bonferroni correction.
+Fig. \ref*{fig:workload_method_exp} on Appendix \ref*{apx:figures} presents the team performance of Task B, C, E, and G. The rmANOVA test showed significant effects: in the dependent variable among the groups ($F(3, 45)$ = 2.3585, $p$ = .0842, $\eta_{p}^{2}$ = .0861) with Task B having a mean of 1.0275, Task C with 0.9316, Task E with 1.0046, and Task G with 1.037 (Table \ref*{tab:all_anova_restuls_b} on Appendix \ref*{apx:tables}).

-Based on the results of the team performance analysis, it can be concluded that Task G, which utilized both IS and PS, had the highest team performance compared to other tasks (Task B, C, and E).
-It was also observed that the capability-based workload allocation (Task B) had better team performance than tasks that only used IS or only used PS.
-Therefore, it can be suggested that workload allocation methods that include AS should consider both subjective and objective cognitive workload (IS and PS) to optimize team performance.
+Based on the results of the team performance analysis, it can be concluded that Task G, which utilized both IS and PS, can get higher team performance than other tasks (Task B, C, and E).
+It was also observed that the capability-based workload allocation (Task B) can get more team performance than tasks that only used IS or only used PS.
+Therefore, it can be suggested that workload allocation methods that include AS should consider both subjective and objective CWL (IS and PS) to optimize team performance.